leangjia/blender_docs/manual/animation/keyframes/keying_sets.rst

    The Active Keying Sets data ID in the Timeline.

-Keying Sets are a collection of animated properties that are used to animate and keyframe multiple properties at the same time.
+Keying sets are a collection of animated properties that are used to animate and keyframe multiple properties at the same time.
-For example, using Keying Sets you can press :kbd:`I` in the 3D Viewport, Blender will add keyframes for all the properties in the active keying set.
+For example, using keying sets you can press :kbd:`I` in the 3D Viewport, Blender will add keyframes for all the properties in the active keying set.

-There are some built-in Keying Sets and, also custom Keying Sets called *Absolute Keying Sets*.
+There are some built-in keying sets and, also custom keying sets called *Absolute Keying Sets*.

-To select and use a Keying Set, set the *Active Keying Set* in the :ref:`Keying popover <timeline-keying>` in the Timeline Header, or the Keying Set panel, or press :kbd:`Shift-Ctrl-Alt-I` in the 3D Viewport.
+To select and use a keying set, set the *Active Keying Set* in the :ref:`Keying popover <timeline-keying>` in the Timeline header, or the Keying Set panel, or press :kbd:`Shift-Ctrl-Alt-I` in the 3D Viewport.